Questions and answers for firms about conduct risk during LIBOR transition.

 - be aware that there is a risk that some customers may not fully understand the implications

-The best way to avoid the complications of calculating and explaining fall backs from LIBOR to replacement rates is to avoid new LIBOR contracts that mature after end-2021.
+The best way to avoid the complications of calculating and explaining fall backs from LIBOR to replacement rates is to avoid new LIBOR contracts.
+The RFR Working Group roadmap has identified end-March 2021 as the final date for issuing any new sterling LIBOR lending products that mature after end-2021.

 - meet the needs of customers

-- continue to perform as customers are led to expect both leading up to and following the discontinuation of LIBOR
+- continue to perform as customers are led to expect both leading up to and following LIBOR becoming unavailable

 SONIA and other alternative reference rate products (November 2019)